CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 (see the Postgres manual section on [set-returning functions](https://www.postgresql.org/docs/current/xfunc-sql.html#XFUNC-SQL-FUNCTIONS-RETURNING-SET).)

-Because there are usually many functions in a Postgres database, the service only publishes functions defined in the `postgisftw` schema.
+Because there are usually many functions in a Postgres database, the service only publishes functions defined in the schemas specified in the `FunctionIncludes` configuration setting.
+By default the functions in the `postgisftw` schema are published.

 A function specifies zero or more input parameters.
 An input parameter can be of any Postgres type